CleverTap Query Language

 Query With Did None Block

-To segment users who performed NONE of the specified action(s) within the given range.
+This query is used to segment users who performed NONE of the specified action(s) within the given range as shown below:

 {